 In some cases, you may benefit from additional B vitamins and vitamin C, as well as magnesium, to support your adrenals.

-BenfoMax– Thiamine is one of the B vitamins, known as B1.
-It supports blood sugar function, the adrenals, and can boost our energy levels.
+BenfoMax – Thiamine is one of the B vitamins, known as B1.
+It supports blood sugar function and the adrenals, and can boost our energy levels.
 It also has the important roles of converting carbohydrates into energy and aiding with the digestion of proteins and fats.
 Thiamine is required for proper release of hydrochloric acid in our stomachs, which is needed for proper protein digestion.
 (Most people with Hashimoto’s have little or no stomach acid.)
 The latest research suggests that a mild deficiency may exist in people with autoimmune disease and related malabsorption issues.
-If you’ve been struggling with fatigue, low stomach acid, carbohydrate intolerance, low blood pressure, and your adrenals, you may benefit from up to 600 mg of Thiamine a day.
+[21] If you’ve been struggling with fatigue, low stomach acid, carbohydrate intolerance, low blood pressure, and your adrenals, you may benefit from up to 600 mg of thiamine a day.

-Vitamin C– Vitamin C is essential for supporting adrenal function.
+Vitamin C – Vitamin C is essential for supporting adrenal function.
 I recommend doses of 500 mg to 3,000 mg per day, as tolerated.
 My favorite way to get vitamin C is through Rootcology’s Electrolyte Blend, as it’s important for adrenal function to stay hydrated and keep our electrolytes in balance.
-(This also helps to strengthen the body’s immune response.)
+This specifically-formulated blend of electrolytes contains 1734 mg of vitamin C per serving, along with other electrolytes which may help maintain normal hydration levels and support the body during occasional periods of stress.
+As an added bonus, this blend also contains D-ribose, which supports our energy-producing powerhouses, the mitochondria.*

-Magnesium Citrate– As magnesium is depleted by stress and is often difficult to obtain from foods, most people will benefit from long-term supplementation.
-It is also excellent for promoting relaxation.
+Magnesium Citrate – As magnesium is depleted by stress and is often difficult to obtain from foods, most people will benefit from long-term supplementation.
+It is also excellent for promoting relaxation and sleep.
+The citrate version can also help with bowel movements (one of the less glamorous symptoms of hypothyroidism).

 Advanced Strategies

-While many cases of adrenal dysfunction are caused by current stress and removing or modifying how we respond to those stressors can help with overcoming adrenal dysfunction, in some cases, additional interventions may be needed to address past traumatic stress, as well as chronically altered release of adrenal hormones.
+While many cases of adrenal dysfunction are caused by current stress, and removing or modifying how we respond to those stressors can help with overcoming adrenal dysfunction, in some cases, additional interventions may be needed to address past traumatic stress, as well as the chronically altered release of adrenal hormones.

 Traumatic Stress

-Resolving traumatic stress usually requires a targeted therapy (I prefer neurofeedback and EMDR), and is a bit beyond the scope of this article, so until I have a chance to write an article on this topic, I have dedicated an entire chapter to it in my book, Hashimoto’s Protocol to this subject.
+Resolving traumatic stress usually requires a targeted therapy (I prefer neurofeedback and EMDR), and is a bit beyond the scope of this article, so until I have a chance to write an article on this topic, you may want to read my book, Hashimoto’s Protocol, as it contains a chapter entirely dedicated to this subject.
+My Adrenal Transformation Protocol book addresses emotional and psychological stress.

 Supplemental Hormones

-A variety of hormones and adrenal-supporting substances may be used based on your lab test results and adrenal insufficiency stage.
+A variety of hormones and adrenal-supporting substances may be used based on your lab test results and adrenal dysfunction stage.

 Although most of these hormones are available over the counter at health food stores, they are certainly not benign and should be used under the supervision of a trained professional with extreme caution.
 Not everyone will need all of these supplements.